Flamengo Park

-Flamengo Park, also known as Aterro do Flamengo, Eduardo Gomes Park, and Aterro do Brigadeiro Eduardo Gomes, is the largest public park and recreation area within the city of Rio de Janeiro, in eastern Brazil, and the largest urban park by the sea in the world.
+Flamengo Park, also known as Aterro do Flamengo, Eduardo Gomes Park, and Aterro do Brigadeiro Eduardo Gomes, is the largest public park and recreation area within the city of Rio de Janeiro, in eastern Brazil, and the largest urban seaside park in the world.

-The park is located along Guanabara Bay, in the Flamengo district of the city, between Downtown Rio and Copacabana.
+The park is located along Guanabara Bay, in the Flamengo neighborhood of the city, between Downtown Rio and Copacabana.

 Design

 Flamengo Park was envisioned by Lota de Macedo Soares, while conceived and designed by Affonso Eduardo Reidy with Modernist park gardens and civic landscapes designed by world-renowned landscape designer and artist Roberto Burle Marx.
 The 296 acres (120 ha) park was completed in 1965.

 Features

 Flamengo Park is the location of the Rio de Janeiro Museum of Modern Art, the Carmen Miranda Museum, and the Monument to the Dead of World War II with Modernist memorial sculptures.

 Sports

 Flamengo Park has a strong sports tradition, with many different outdoor recreational facilities available.

-The park is the start off and return location of various marathons in the city.
-It provides a main segment for Rio's Cycling Race, a Latin American event that allots the largest number of points on the Union Cycliste Internationale (UCI) world ranking.
+Various marathons in the city start and finish in the park.
+It provides a main segment for Rio's Cycling Race, which is allotted the largest number of points among the Latin American events on the Union Cycliste Internationale (UCI) world ranking.